TheJahnavi/ScanItKnowIt-app/DEPLOYMENT_FIX_SUMMARY.md

 This final configuration tells Vercel:
 - To run the root build script which handles both client and server builds
 - To look for the output in the `dist` directory (matching the actual build output)
-- To use the enhanced `functions` configuration for serverless deployment with proper runtime and memory settings
+- To automatically detect the serverless function in the `api` directory using Zero Config mode
 - How to route requests to the appropriate destinations with correct path alignment

-The fix addresses the specific "No Output Directory named 'dist' found" error by precisely aligning the `outputDirectory` with the actual build output location and ensuring all paths are consistent, preventing both build and routing issues.
+The fix addresses the specific "No Output Directory named 'dist' found" error by precisely aligning the `outputDirectory` with the actual build output location and ensuring the serverless function is in the correct location for Vercel's automatic detection, preventing both build and routing issues.